 If you’re sitting there shaking your head thinking, But I don’t need fuel, I’ve run 2 hours before without any, that might work for you, and that’s great.
 But these recommendations are based on the research, which the majority of athletes will perform better when they fuel properly according to these guidelines.

-So what can you use?
-Bananas and raisins are two options that tend to work well for many endurance athletes and have been proven as effective as sports nutrition products in research.
-(Seriously—there are actual studies comparing bananas and raisins to gels and sports drinks.)
-One banana or ¼ cup raisins both provide about 30 grams of carbohydrate—falling in the lower end of our 30-60 grams/hour range.
+So what are those options?
+Bananas and raisins are two choices that tend to work well for many endurance athletes and have been proven to be as effective as sports nutrition products in research.
+(Seriously—there are actual studies comparing bananas and raisins to gels and sports drinks in endurance athletes.)
+“I love dried apricots and whole bananas for runners because of the simple carbohydrates and an extra bonus of being high in potassium,” says Gonzales.
+Potassium is one of the electrolytes that gets lost in sweat.

 - Dates (2 medjool dates = 35 grams carbohydrate)